 - Head and neck (C1-C2)

 Recent medical advances have brought effective management of the symptoms associated with a herniated neck disc much more within reach.
 Depending on the severity of the herniation and the location of the affected disc, a number of herniated disc treatment options exist.
 Initially, a physician may suggest a conservative approach, recommending cold and hot compresses, prescription or over-the-counter medication, exercise, physical therapy or lifestyle changes.

 If chronic, debilitating pain associated with nerve compression that is caused by the herniated disc in the neck persists, your physician may present the option of surgery to help alleviate your symptoms.
-Under that circumstance, the surgeons and staff at Laser Spine Institute offer a variety of minimally invasive, outpatient procedures to manage the symptoms caused by a herniated disc in the neck.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan, and to learn more about the alternatives to living with neck pain caused by a herniated disc.
+The surgeons and staff at Laser Spine Institute offer a variety of minimally invasive, outpatient procedures to manage the symptoms caused by a herniated disc in the neck.
+Contact Laser Spine Institute today for a review of your MRI or CT scan, and to learn more about the alternatives to living with neck pain caused by a herniated disc.